Selling a House ‘As Is’ in New Hampshire

 Hvizda says pre-listing inspections aren’t very popular right now, given market conditions.

-“It’s so very much a seller’s market right now, we don’t see sellers engaging in that type of pre-listing inspection.
+“It’s so very much a seller’s market right now.
+We don’t see sellers engaging in that type of pre-listing inspection.
 It just hasn’t been necessary over the last five years,” she says.

 Price to reflect ‘as is’ condition

 Our HVE combs public data, including tax records and assessments, and pulls recent sales records for other properties in your neighborhood.
-Using a short questionnaire, we also factor in specifics about your home, such as the property type and described condition.
+Using a short questionnaire, we also factor in specifics about your home, such as the property type and its condition.
 Input your address, and we’ll provide you with a preliminary home value estimate in under two minutes.

 “Our biggest advice is that we don’t finalize the price too early.
 We can talk about pricing now, but if the home isn’t going to be listed for three months, we’ll revisit the price closer to the listing date.
 The market can change, and we want to ensure the price reflects the market conditions at the time of listing,” Hvizda suggests.